-In the experiments, the threshold for the normalized average entropy termination criterion (6.12) was 10^{-4} .
-Figure 7.7 shows the visual reconstruction as well as the corresponding energy values and percentage of correct labels for all three methods.
-Our method has the same accuracy and returns the same optimal energy level as TRWS and Loopy-BP.
+The threshold 10^{-4} was used for the normalized average entropy termination criterion (6.12).
+Figure 7.8 shows the visual reconstruction as well as the corresponding discrete energy values and percentage of correct labels for all three methods.
+Our method has similar accuracy and returns a slightly better optimal discrete energy level than TRWS and Loopy-BP.

-To investigate once more the influence of the rounding mechanism, we repeated the same experiment as explained above, but for different values of the rounding parameter $\alpha \in \{0.1, 1, 2, 5\}$.
-As shown by Fig. 7.8, the results confirm the finding of the experiments of the preceding section: A more aggressive rounding scheme (α large) leads to faster convergence but yields less regularized results with higher energy values.
+We investigated again the influence of the rounding mechanism by repeating the same experiment, but using different values of the rounding parameter $\alpha \in \{0.1, 1, 2, 5\}$.
+As shown by Fig. 7.9, the results confirm the finding of the experiments of the preceding section: More aggressive rounding scheme (α large) leads to faster convergence but yields less regularized results with higher energy values.